oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 A new user editable configuration value should be added to vdc_options to specify the number of USB slots to be exposed to the virtual machine.
 The default should be 4

-**Note: I am suggesting that we make this a system wide value, since we should be able to dynamically change this in a later implementation.**
+**Note:** It is suggested that we make this a system wide value, since we should be able to dynamically change this in a later implementation.

 The following libvirt XML example shows adding 4 USB devices to a domain xml.
 The slot number would need to be adjusted based on the next available pci slot in the system.
 The maximum number is 6 unless we configure multiple controllers.
 If a usb tablet device is configured then it will take one device, however this should not be required to be configured in a spice environment with the vdagent present.